lightbits/lightbits.github.io/euler/euler.markdown

     dfdx = (f(x+dx) - f(x-dx)) / 2dx

-carefully selecting dx to be small enough to capture the local curvature of f, but not so small as to cause floating point catastrophies.
-If you have a function that takes multiple numbers, like our error function, it works as you might expect:
+carefully selecting dx to be small enough, but not so small as to cause a floating point catastrophy.
+If you have a function with multiple arguments, like our error function, you take the derivative of each one:

     dfdx = (f(x+dx, y, z) - f(x-dx, y, z)) / 2dx
     dfdy = (f(x, y+dy, z) - f(x, y-dy, z)) / 2dy
     dfdz = (f(x, y, z+dz) - f(x, y, z-dz)) / 2dz

-This works for any ugly function f you can reasonably type up in code.
-Our error function is pretty ugly too!
-It has matrix multiplications and a weird 3D-2D projection with lens distortion.
-Yes it would be more efficient to derive analytic expressions, but again, but this article is about botching stuff and using hammers when we're pressed on time.
+This works for any ugly function you can reasonably code up.
+In fact, our error function is pretty ugly: it has matrix multiplications and a weird 3D-2D projection with lens distortion.
+It would surely be more efficient (runtime-wise) to derive an analytic expression, but the generality of finite differences makes it nice when you're pressed on time.

 Wait.